-In conjunction with WB5QNG, the club holds amateur radio licensing exams before every club meeting.
+In conjunction with WB5QNG, the club holds regularly-scheduled amateur radio licensing exams.
 WB5QNG also frequently teaches classes on getting your amateur radio license.
 Visit the BECOME A HAM page for more information.

 Our annual Christmas Party is held in December.
 The event typically features door prizes and a buffet dinner.
 Past prizes included radios, wireless weather stations, ARRL books and other amateur radio related items.
 It’s a great way to finish the year and enjoy the friendship of fellow members and their guests.